-An employee shall be entitled to paid leave to sit examinations for a course or courses which the employer has agreed is/are directly related to her/his work, provided that an employee's right to professional development leave shall not be affected.
+An employee shall be entitled to paid leave to sit examinations for a course or courses which the employer has agreed is/are directly related to their work, provided that an employee's right to professional development leave shall not be affected.

-(v) Unpaid examination leave may be granted to an employee to sit examinations not directly related to her/his work.
+(v) Unpaid examination leave may be granted to an employee to sit examinations not directly related to their work.